 In July 2023, online poker giant PokerStars released a major new tournament system called Power Path, providing a new way to qualify to major live and online events.
-Players can participate every day for free for just logging and playing their normal games — an extra $15 of value each month.
+Following its tremendous reception, the operator integrated it as a central component of the operator’s revamped rewards program.
+As a result, the daily $0.50 reward has transitioned into a permanent offering for players at the Blue and Bronze tiers — offering them an extra $15 of value each month.
 In this guide, we explain all.

 PokerStars may have started as an online poker site, but over the years, the operator has created a major lineup of live events, the European Poker Tour (EPT) being the biggest and the most popular one of the lot.
 Looking for ways to make these events more accessible to casual players, PokerStars has come up with Power Path, a new qualification system primarily for recreational players.

 Although there are countless satellites and different ways for players to win seats for PokerStars-sponsored events worldwide, Power Path is different.
 It is easily accessible and geared towards those who want to get a taste of the live poker experience or play in one of the big online tournaments.

 With that said, the system is not straightforward — there are four different steps, five different tournaments, three possible prizes and myriad paths through.
 There’s also great value in daily tickets — but unlocking these is not straightforward.

 That’s where this guide comes in.
 You will learn what Power Path is, how it works, and why it might be the perfect way for you to win seats in a major PokerStars events, whether live or online.

 Power Path is a four-step system that gives players a chance to qualify for live and online PokerStars events — and you can start your journey for free, every day.